wp-plugins/bbpress-auto-suggest-topics-based-on-new-topic-title/readme.txt

 Tested up to: 3.9
 Stable Tag: 1.0.1

 Auto suggest related topics based on user's new topic title.
-Uses tag regongnition to return results.
+Uses a combination of tag regongnition & title string searches to return results.
 For best results please use with an auto-tagging plugin.

 == Description ==